 Boris has been at Wilson Sonsini Goodrich & Rosati in Palo Alto since 1986.
-Among other leadership roles, he is a member of its board of directors and a past chair of the firm's Policy Committee.
+Among other leadership roles, he has served as a member of its board of directors and chair of the firm's Policy Committee.

 Boris has served as a lawyer-representative to the Ninth Circuit Judicial Conference, a member of the Ninth Circuit's Lawyer Representative Coordinating Committee, and co-chair of the lawyer representatives to the Northern District of California.
 He is an elected member of the American Law Institute.

-Boris also was a member of the six-person advisory committee established by the United States District Court for the Northern District of California to propose modifications of the Local Rules in light of the Private Securities Litigation Reform Act of 1995.
+Boris also was a member of the six-person advisory committee established by the U.S. District Court for the Northern District of California to propose modifications of the Local Rules in light of the Private Securities Litigation Reform Act of 1995.
 Boris testified before the Senate Banking Committee on the Securities Litigation Uniform Standards Act.
 He was appointed to a blue ribbon panel to propose changes in the California shareholder laws and was a member of the Santa Clara County Superior Court Task Force on Complex Litigation.

 From 1985 to 1986, Boris served as special assistant to the legal adviser at the U.S. Department of State.
 Prior to that, he had spent four years as an associate at Arnold & Porter in Washington, D.C.
 He was a law clerk to Judge Abraham D. Sofaer in the U.S. District Court for the Southern District of New York from 1980 to 1981.SELECT CLIENTS: